-Investigators identify Russian military unit in downing of MH17
+Investigators identify Russian military unit in downing of flight MH17

 In an interim update on their investigation, prosecutors said they had trimmed their list of possible suspects from more than a hundred to several dozen.

-“We have a lot of proof and a lot of evidence, but we are not finished,” said chief prosecutor Fred Westerbeke.
-“There is still a lot of work to do.”

-He said investigators were not yet ready to identify individual suspects publicly or to issue indictments.
-The question of whether members of the 53rd Brigade were actively involved in the downing of the plane remains under investigation, he said.
+He said investigators were not yet ready to identify individual suspects publicly or to issue indictments, but that when they do he expects cooperation, or a firm international political response.

-Westerbeke called on witnesses, including members of the public, to help identify members of the crew that was operating the missile system.
-He also asked for tip-offs in determining what their orders were and in identifying the officials in charge of the brigade.
+Dutch Prime Minister Mark Rutte cut short a trip to India to return in time for a cabinet meeting on Friday to discuss the latest findings in the inquiry, the ANP news agency reported.

 A Joint Investigation Team, drawn from Australia, Belgium, Malaysia, the Netherlands and Ukraine, is gathering evidence for a criminal prosecution in the downing of the plane.